 However, in the wilderness, a betta has a slightly shorter lifespan compared to the captive ones.
 So let’s check the facts and factors affecting betta life in the captivity and wilderness.
 And lastly, we have five exclusive tips to increase fish longevity.

 How Long Do Betta Fish Live in Captivity?

 In a captive state, either in a fish tank or in an aquarium, the average lifespan of betta fish is three years, if you properly take care of it.

 Nonetheless, there’s a twist in the expected longevity of the betta fish.
-A betta in your aquarium will rarely live up to three years, although it is an expected lifespan.
-The secret lies in the betta selling guideline followed by the shop owners.
+A betta fish in your aquarium will rarely live up to three years, although it is an expected lifespan.
+The secret lies in the betta selling guideline followed by the pet stores owners.